carbon-design-system/carbon-react-router-starter/README.md

 #### Setup

 - The test configuration is located in `vite.config.js`, which sets up Vitest with globals, a JSDOM environment, and points to the setup file `src/test/setup.js`.
+The React Router plugin is conditionally disabled during tests to prevent conflicts.

-- This file handles mocking network requests and manages server startup and teardown.
+- The setup file handles mocking network requests and manages MSW server startup and teardown.
 It also handles mocking browser features missing in JSDOM.

-- The `src/test/server.js` wraps the server with msw's setupServer function and injects networking utils from `src/test/networking.js` that track each outgoing network request and help debugging unit tests.
+- The `src/test/server.js` configures MSW (Mock Service Worker) handlers for API endpoints, allowing you to mock external API calls in your tests.

 #### Writing Tests